 Nutty, naturally sweet Carrot Cake Fat Balls are a beautifully flavored healthy snack that only requires 10 minutes of actual prep.
+They’re grain-free, paleo, vegan, and have lovely carrot cake flavor!
 Make a big batch to snack on throughout the week!

 Which brings us to the topic of this post: Carrot Cake Fat Balls.

 I’ve been making fat balls on repeat for the last 4 months.
 As soon as I run out of a batch, I whip up a new one, each time playing with different flavors.

 For this go round, I took a carrot cake approach, adapting my original Paleo Fat Balls recipe to add carrot cake-like ingredients.

 Sweetened with dates and warmly spiced with cinnamon, these fat balls are lower in sugar than your regular snack, but satisfy your craving for something sweet.

 The carrot, raisins, and shredded coconut yield that carrot cake flavor, making you feel as though you’re eating something truly naughty when in fact, you’re consuming something nice.

 One of the reasons I’ve been putting fat balls on repeat is they are just so easy to make.
 Everything goes into the food processor and gets mixed together, requiring less than 10 minutes of prep.